elliots/ninja-desktop-ui/README.md

 ninja-desktop-ui
 =============

-Ninja Block client driver to communicate with the desktop UI
+NinjaBlocks client driver to communicate with the desktop UI